liebig/cron/README.md

 The optinal **repeatTime** parameter define the time in minutes between two run method calls.
 In other words, the time between the cron job route will be called.
 If you call this route every minute (* * * * *) you do not need to define this parameter.
 But some cron servcie provider only support calls only every 15 or even 30 minutes.
 In this case you have to set this parameter to 15 or 30.
 This parameter is only important to determine if the current run call is in time.

-**NOTE**: If the cron route call is not every minute, you have to adjust your cron job expressions to fit fith the route calls.
+**NOTE**: If the route call is not every minute, you have to adjust your cron job expressions to fit with this interval.

 #### Example